forlilab/Ringtail/README.md

 ## Quick start

-After installing, a virtual screen can be as simple as two commands:
+After installing, import and filter docking results with two commands:

 Ringtail defaults to AutoDock-6 SDF input.
 For AutoDock-GPU DLGs, specify `--docking_mode adgpu`; for Vina PDBQTs, use `--docking_mode vina`.
 In the Python API, pass `docking_mode="adgpu"` or `"vina"` to `add_results_from_files()`.

 Provide the receptor used for docking as a Meeko Polymer JSON or PDBQT file.
+Ringtail also stores up to three poses per ligand as a default, if you wish to retain all poses use `--store_all_poses`.

 ```bash
 # write a folder of docking results into a database